 Julie grew up singing and playing piano, flute, and violin in a small town in Northwestern Pennsylvania.
 Her years of experience in acappella choirs is why she’s just as comfortable singing or whistling a tune with or without her guitar.
 Her numerous musical influences include listening to big band records and watching Lawrence Welk with her parents; hard rock, pop and Christian bands of the 1980s with friends; 50s, 60s, and 70s rock and blues with her older brothers; and learning English madrigals and sacred tunes for choral performances, and classical and pop pieces for orchestra and band.

 She approaches life with a light touch and sense of humor.
 She's not afraid to be vulnerable with her heart and it shows through both her lyrics and performances.
 Her vocal delivery has been called “crystalline pure”, “soothing” and compared to Kathy Mattea and her on- and off-stage presence “calming” and “peaceful”.

-She also sings cover tunes for eldercare audiences, taking them on a “Sentimental Journey” from the 1920s to the 1960s, telling the stories behind many of the songs that they love.
-In performing for eldercare concerts and leading therapeutic sing-alongs, she has shared music with hundreds of groups of older adults in independent living, assisted living, rehab, and dementia care facilities in St. Louis and St. Charles counties in Missouri.
+She also sings cover tunes for Senior Care audiences, taking them on a “Sentimental Journey” from the 1920s to the 1960s, telling the stories behind many of the songs that they love.
+In performing for Senior Care concerts and leading therapeutic sing-alongs, she has shared music with hundreds of groups of older adults in independent living, assisted living, rehab, and dementia care facilities in St. Louis and St. Charles counties in Missouri.
 She also has a Christmas program tailored for these audiences.

-Click on the Home page and enter your email address to sign up for Julie’s mailing list now to download a free copy of her original song “Immanuel” and keep up to date with her schedule.
+Click on the Home page and enter your email address to sign up for Julie’s mailing list.
+You can download a free copy of her original song “Immanuel” and keep up to date with her schedule.
 And reach out to see how her covers and original program can serve you.